In a contact center, it’s important to carefully plan how agents’ time is utilized to optimize time spent with customers.

 Tip

-Now that you’ve made your Activity Plan, now it’s time to add it to the schedule.
+To use your Activity Plan, you need to add it to the schedule.

 The Activity Plan will remove and replace any existing schedules with new breaks and activities.
 Activities will be added in draft, distributed based on your rules, and synced with calendar events.

-To add an Activity Plan to your schedule:
+To add an Activity Plan to the schedule:

 When you are finished editing and ready to share the schedule with the team, select Publish.